RaghavendraGaleppa/dotfiles/README.md

 ### Fonts
 - Make sure to install fonts from Jetbrains
 - Also install the nerdfonts of Jet brains from https://www.nerdfonts.com/font-downloads
+- copy over all the neccessary things from the fonts assets

 # Wallpapers